kip-dk/angular-xrm-webresource/README.md

 }
 ```

 Finally, and here come the drawback, Dynamic 365 web application is deployed under IIS, but it is not setup to support basic authentication.
+I changed that setting to enabled, as shown below:

 ![Output from Deploy.exe](https://raw.githubusercontent.com/kip-dk/angular-xrm-webresource/master/Documentation/enable-basic-authentication.png)

-Now you can run your angular application with ng serve, having all your request routed through angular, and parsed on the your CRM server that will respond correctly
+Now you can run your angular application with ng serve, having all your request routed through the ng server, and parsed on the requests to your CRM server that will respond correctly

 Open a command prompt and navigate to your angular application folder (Demo)